 What is E-marking?

-The E-mark is a United Nations mark for approved vehicles and vehicle components sold into the EU and some other countries under UN-ECE Regulation 10.
+The E-mark is a United Nations mark for approved vehicles and vehicle components sold into the EU.
+And in some other countries under UN-ECE Regulation 10.
 Regulation 10 replaced the ‘Automotive Electromagnetic Compatibility Directive’ 2004/104/EC (AEMCD) in November 2014.
 Intended to promote free trade throughout the European Union and the wider EEA.
 Any original or aftermarket ESA or a part of the vehicle needs to be approved before it can be sold.
 The regulation contains a flow diagram to help determine if the ESA falls within its scope.
 Entirely passive devices such as spark plugs, cables and passive antennas are excluded.
 In addition, equipment which only operates when the vehicle is immobilized i.e. a stationary vehicle with the handbrake on, are also exempt.
-Typically products that do not connect to the vehicles wiring are generally excluded, along with items that connect via a standard already approved interface.
-Rechargeable Electric Energy Storage Systems’ (REESS) or more commonly known as charging systems intended to provide energy for electric propulsion of the vehicle are also within the scope of the regulation.
+Typically products that do not connect to the vehicles wiring are generally excluded.
+Along with items that connect via a standard already approved interface.
+Rechargeable Electric Energy Storage Systems’ (REESS) or more commonly known as charging systems.
+Intended to provide energy for electric propulsion of the vehicle are also within the scope of the regulation.

 What is the e-Mark logo and what is the number after the E of the logo